 I oversee the development, design, and delivery of media and related services available through CIT walk-in areas.
-I consult and assist with faculty on creating videos to aid their instruction.
-You can find me in my office in ECL, in one of the walk-in areas, in our video production studio, or in one of our TLT labs where I facilitate workshops on web design, Google Earth, Google Sketchup, video editing, and photo/video shooting.
+I consult and assist with faculty on creating videos and other media to aid their instruction.
+You can find me in my office in Rose Library, in one of the walk-in areas, in our video production studio, or in one of our TLT labs where I facilitate workshops on Google Earth, 3D modeling with Google Sketchup, video editing, and photo/video filming.

 Areas of Expertise